Foundation Diet and Health

 The best perspective for your health

-Sweet pistachios are eaten raw or toasted as a snack; salty or sweet pistachios are used in pralines and desserts or to add a finishing touch to main dishes.
+The sweet-tasting pistachios are eaten raw or roasted as a snack, salty or sweet in chocolates, desserts or to refine dishes.
+Organic?

 We have provided the missing values for the nutritional information from the USDA database for this ingredient.